Last Updated on September 2, 2022 by The Filtery Staff

 Silicone

-Silicone is a plastic-adjacent material that is much safer than other plastics.
+Silicone is a plastic-adjacent material that is much safer than real plastic.
 A lot of people like to use silicone in place of plastic for things like container lids and baggies (like the now-famous Stasher bags!).
 They’re definitely a great option for kids because they are lightweight, flexible, and won’t break if they’re dropped.
+Depending on the specific product, they may or may not be able to hold liquids.

 Safer Plastics

 Sometimes (especially when it comes to kids), plastic is just easier.
-It’s easier to wipe clean and can be more leak-proof compared to something like organic cotton.
+It’s easier to wipe clean and can be more leak-proof, waterproof, and mold-resistant compared to something like organic cotton.
 And you’re just not likely to find an entire lunch box/bag that’s made from all-silicone.

 Remember to keep all types of plastic away from the heat whenever possible, though.
 Heat speeds up the leaching process.